VikashChoudhary-04/Burp-Suite-Mastery/docs/16-Modern-Application-Testing/README.md

 * Map the architecture before testing individual vulnerabilities.
 * Treat the frontend as an untrusted client rather than a security boundary.
-* Build an endpoint inventory instead of relying only on browsing.
+* Build an endpoint inventory instead of relying only on normal browsing.
 * Analyze JavaScript because the visible UI may not expose the complete attack surface.
-* Record the identity, role, tenant, and object owner for authorization tests.
+* Record identity, role, tenant, and object ownership for authorization tests.
-* Test read, write, update, and delete permissions independently.
+* Test read, create, update, and delete permissions independently where applicable.
+* Distinguish authentication failures from authorization failures.
+* Test object, function, and property authorization separately.
-* Compare API versions when multiple versions exist.
+* Compare API versions when multiple versions are legitimately exposed.
-* Do not assume one HTTP method's authorization behavior applies to another.
+* Do not assume one HTTP method's security behavior applies to another.
+* Understand supported content types before testing parser differences.
+* Express important business rules as explicit invariants.
+* Establish sequential baselines before investigating concurrency.
+* Trace uploaded files through their complete lifecycle.
+* Treat WebSocket connection authorization and message authorization as separate questions.
+* Map GraphQL operations, objects, fields, variables, and mutations systematically.
 * Verify actual server-side state after state-changing tests.
-* Keep controlled user accounts separate.
+* Keep controlled user accounts and test objects clearly separated.
-* Establish baselines before modifying API requests.
+* Establish baselines before modifying requests.
+* Change one security-relevant variable at a time whenever practical.
 * Use automation for repetition, not security reasoning.
 * Validate important automated findings manually.
-* Preserve reproducible request and response evidence.
+* Preserve reproducible request, response, and state evidence.

 ---